Neg9/neg9-www-static/content/news/welcome.md

 images:
 ---

 We're back!
-Sorry we let our public presense die down for quite a while again, but we're still around and hope to have some of our old content here again soon, and more new content to come moving forward!
+Sorry we let our public presence die down for quite a while again, but we're still around and hope to have some of our old content here again soon, and more new content to come moving forward!